ilovecode1/Pyfancy-2/README.md

 Go to the [releases page](https://github.com/ilovecode1/Pyfancy-2/releases) and download the latest (or previous) version.

 ### Overview
-pyfancy is a simple Python library that provides a mechanism for easily styling text in some terminal enviroments.
+pyfancy is a simple Python library that provides a mechanism for easily styling text in some terminal environments.
 Text is styled by chaining together methods that add escape codes for color modifiers to the text.

 ### Usage
 Formatting using pyfancy all follows the same basic pattern.
 First, there is the initializer, which just sets up the pyfancy object.
 Next is a chain of function calls that provide text formatting.
 Finally, there is a last method chained on which either returns the text string with format escape codes, or which directly outputs the text using the print statement / method.
 (The output method *should* be compatible with Python 2 and 3.)